-wetlands. (i.e., the cities of Canby, Oregon City, West Linn, and Wilsonville).
-All of the historical prairie and savanna, about 60 percent of the oak, and about 30,000 acres of conifer forest were split equally between agriculture and urban uses.
-Historically the areas along the streams were occupied by a mix of deciduous-coniferous forests and wetlands.
+(i.e., the cities of Canby, Historically the areas

+Oregon City, West Linn, and Wilsonville).
+All of the historical prairie and savanna, about 60 percent of the oak, and about 30,000 acres of conifer forest were split equally between agriculture and urban uses. along the streams were occupied by a mix of deciduous-coniferous forests and wetlands.
 Riparian-area vegetation included red alder, big-leaf maple, western red cedar, and Douglas